 Curriculum planning for children with SEND will take account of the type and extent of the difficulty experienced by the child.
 In many cases, the action necessary to respond to an individual's requirements for curriculum access will be met through greater differentiation of tasks and materials.
-A smaller number of children may need access to specialist equipment and approaches or to alternative or adapted activities, following advice and support from external professionals.
+A smaller number of children may need access to specialist equipment and approaches or to alternative or adapted activities, following advice and support from e adapted activities, following advice and support from external professionals.
 Teachers and learning support assistants will, where appropriate, work closely with other agencies that may be supporting the child.